 What is IRR?
-Internal Rate of Return – is the rate at which a commercial real estate investment’s cash flows match its initial investment.
+IRR stands for Internal Rate of Return – It is the rate at which a commercial real estate investment’s cash flows match its initial investment.
 It’s important to understand IRR because it’s a key metric that commercial real estate investors use to assess whether or not to invest in a property.
 IRR can give you a more accurate picture of a property’s profitability than other measures.
 The IRR is a metric used in capital budgeting to estimate the return on potential investments.

 In this blog post, we share everything you need to know about the Internal Rate of Return in order to make informed investment decisions.